Community Provider of Comfort, Care and Compassion

 energy can focus on what is important to them.
 This leads to better quality of life.

-Great River Health System-Hospice has provided end-of-life physical, emotional
+Great River Hospice has provided end-of-life physical, emotional and spiritual

-and spiritual care to patients and families in Des Moines, Henry, Lee
+care to patients and families in Des Moines, Henry, Lee and Louisa counties

-national standards for health care quality and safety.
-Our Hospice is
+for health care quality and safety.
+Our Hospice is certified by Medicare

 Our Hospice provides complete physical, emotional and spiritual care in

 a patient’s home or our Hospice House.
 So why choose us?

 locally owned, and we're managed by people who are your neighbors.

 We are a service of

 Great River Medical Center, which enhances care transitions and access to other medical services.